oceancascades/deepcut/docs/index.md

 print(pressure[:10])
 ```

 It will identify up and down pairs in the data.
-We call the individual up or down parts yos, following Slocum glider jargon.
-Each yo in a profile defined by start and end points, `(down_start, down_end, up_start, up_end)`.
+Each up or down part in a profile is defined by start and end indexes, `(down_start, down_end, up_start, up_end)`.
 If you are not applying a speed threshold, then down_end and up_start will be identical.

 ```{code-cell}
 segments = find_profiles(pressure)